briankwon123/FPGA_2048_Game/README.md

 # FPGA_2048_Game
 2048 Game created via Verilog, loaded on an FPGA board and VGA monitor.

-Contributors: Bradley Schulz, Brian kwon
+CONTRIBUTORS: Bradley Schulz, Brian kwon

-Introduction:
+INTRODUCTION:

 We implemented the popular game “2048” using an FPGA board and VGA display.
 2048 is a game that has a 4x4 grid, in which each tile either has a numerical value or is empty.
 The player is able to move up, down, left, or right and that each movement causes all non-empty tiles on the grid to shift to that direction, filling in the empty spaces and combining adjacent tiles of the same value.
 Two tiles of the same value can be combined to result in one tile, where the new value becomes the sum of the two values.
 Another big aspect about the game is that all values are powers of 2 starting with the value 2.

 Whenever the game is reset, the board randomly gives a tile a starting value of either 2 or 4 with a higher probability of adding a 2.
 Also, whenever the player makes a move, an empty tile after the move is randomly picked and the value of 2 or 4 is placed there.
 The game is over when there are no more possible moves, meaning that there are no empty tiles left on the board and no two adjacent tiles are of equivalent value.
 At this point, the player can choose to reset the board and start over to try to get a higher score.
 The score is calculated as the sum of all values on the board at that time.
 The user’s goal is to make this score as high as possible before there are no more possible moves by repeatedly combining equivalent tiles to create tiles of higher and higher value.

-Design description:
+DESIGN:

 We decomposed our design into the following modules:
 Buttons to debounce and process the button inputs Movement module to move the tile values based on the button input